hrbrmstr/waffle/README.md

 -   `waffle` : make a waffle chart ggplot2 object
 -   `iron` : vertically stitch together multiple waffle plots, left-aligning edges (best if used with the `waffle` `pad` parameter)
--   `as_rcdimple` : turn a waffle chart into a dimple.js htmlwidget
+-   `as_rcdimple` : turn a waffle chart into a dimple.js htmlwidget (only in the devtools version)

 ### News